 Our motion capture lab utilizes a Vicon T-series 9-camera system for motion capture, together with a Bertec fully instrumented split-belt treadmill to measure GRFs.
 By comparing the average profile and range of motion of each joint in the three conditions, we can identify how the soft exosuit itself impacts gait and how the assistance applied by the exosuit changes kinematics.
 Our hypothesis is that it is desirable that such changes are minimal and in any case not disruptive to natural gait.
 We study to what extent the active exosuit is assisting the human by analyzing gait dynamics and kinetics (joint moments, power, force delivered by the exosuit).
 Inverse dynamics is an effective way to determine to what degree the exosuit is augmenting the body function at a joint level.
 The comparison of joint moments and suit assistive forces allows us to monitor the degree of synchronicity between the user and the robot.
 Surface electromyography (sEMG) can be used to selectively monitor muscular activity focusing on the muscle groups that are most relevant for the task under consideration.
 Comparing the ensemble average profiles of sEMG activity between the unpowered, active and no suit conditions allows us to determine effects on the maximum force being delivered by each muscle (peak sEMG activation) and on the energy cost of each muscle activation (integral sEMG).
 We use the metabolic cost of walking as a global physiological measurement to determine to what extent the suit is assisting the wearer and if assistance offsets the weight of the device.

 In addition to our work on basic research and system development, we are highly interested in pursuing applications of our soft wearable robots.
 Through our DARPA funded work, we are interested in developing exosuits that can assist soldiers walking while carrying heavy loads.
 Our belief is we can create passive and active systems that offload the high forces in the muscles and tendons in the leg – thus reducing the risk of injury and increasing the walking efficiency of the wearer.
 Another translational focus of our group is on gait assistance for medical applications.
-We foresee soft exosuits being able to restore mobility on patients with muscle weakness (e.g. elderly) or who suffer from a neurological disease such as a Stroke.
+We foresee soft exosuits being able to restore mobility in patients with muscle weakness (e.g. the elderly) or who suffer from a neurological disease such as multiple sclerosis or stroke.
 Beyond our active systems, we envision translational potential in the area of sports and recreation where fully passive soft suits with structured functional textiles can provide small amounts of assistance during walking, hiking, running and other activities.